petercrippsIBM/art-ledger-fabric/README.md

 # Building Your First Hyperledger Network on IBM Cloud Using Hyperledger Fabric
-These instructions follow on from those in this [repository](https://github.com/petercrippsIBM/art-ledger) where we describe how to build the **Art-Ledger** blockchain network using [Hyperledger Composer](https://www.hyperledger.org/projects/composer).
-Here, rather than using Composer, we will work with chaincode written directly in Go and install it ourselves first on a Fabric network which you run on your local machine using Docker and then on the IBM Blockchain Platform Starter Plan (for which you will need a [subscription](https://www.ibm.com/account/reg/us-en/signup?formid=urx-32798)).
+These instructions follow on from those in this [art-ledger repository](https://github.com/petercrippsIBM/art-ledger) where we describe how to build the **Art-Ledger** blockchain network using [Hyperledger Composer](https://www.hyperledger.org/projects/composer).
+Here, rather than using Composer, we will work with chaincode written directly in `Go` and install it ourselves first on a Fabric network, which you run on your local machine using Docker, and then on the IBM Blockchain Platform Starter Plan (for which you will need a [subscription](https://www.ibm.com/account/reg/us-en/signup?formid=urx-32798)).

+These steps describe everything you need to do, referring to the official Hyperledger online documents where needed.

 * [Step 1: Install Prerequisites](docs/InstallPrerequisites.md)
 * [Step 2: Install Samples, Binaries and Docker Images](docs/InstallSamples.md)